chaofengc/Configuration/README.md

 [**HERE**](http://learnvimscriptthehardway.stevelosh.com/chapters/01.html) is a perfect book for you to learn vim scripts.

 ### Update to Vim 8
+Check Vim version by `:ve(rsion)` in Vim.
 Vim 8 supports some convenient plugin.
 Update to vim 8 with the following lines.
 ```
 sudo add-apt-repository ppa:jonathonf/vim        # get the newest version of vim
 sudo apt-get update && sudo apt-get install vim  # update package